-(Santa Fe, New Mexico) New Mexico Arts and the New Mexico State Library, both divisions of the Department of Cultural Affairs, are excited to announce the selection of Levi Romero of Albuquerque as the state’s inaugural Poet Laureate.
-His first act as Poet Laureate will be to read a poem during Library Legislative Day at the Roundhouse on January 31.
+Santa Fe, NM – New Mexico Arts and the New Mexico State Library, divisions of the Department of Cultural Affairs, are delighted to announce the appointment of Lauren Camp as the state’s second Poet Laureate, effective immediately.

-The three-year position of Poet Laureate includes an annual stipend of $25,000, travel and printing expenses, and part-time staff support.
-The position will support literacy and enhance education while promoting arts enrichment across the state.
-Through speaking engagements statewide and programs at schools and libraries, the poet will engage all New Mexicans with poetry.
-They will also document their travels via web journal and podcast.
+Camp will serve as Poet Laureate for a three-year term.
+During that time, she will support literacy and enhance education, while promoting arts enrichment across the state.
+Through speaking engagements statewide and programs at schools and libraries, Camp will engage all New Mexicans with poetry.
+She will also document her travels via web journal and podcast.

-New Mexico Arts is the state arts agency that administers the state’s One Percent for Public Art program, awards grants to nonprofit organizations for arts and cultural programs in their communities across the state, and provides technical assistance and educational opportunities for organizations, artists, and arts educators throughout New Mexico.
+About New Mexico Arts New Mexico Arts is the state arts agency and a division of the Department of Cultural Affairs.
+New Mexico Arts administers the state’s One Percent for Public Art program, awards grants to nonprofit organizations for arts and cultural programs in their communities across the state, and provides technical assistance and educational opportunities for organizations, artists, and arts educators throughout New Mexico.

 About the New Mexico State Library Established in 1929, the New MexicoStateLibraryis a division of the Department of Cultural Affairs, under the guidance of the New Mexico Library Commission.
 Programs and exhibits are generously supported by the New Mexico State Library Foundation through the generous support of donors.
 The New Mexico State Library provides services that support public and tribal libraries, delivers direct library services to rural populations, state agencies, the visually impaired and physically disabled, and students and citizens conducting research.
 The library supports public libraries by providing consulting services, offering training and continuing education opportunities, administering the librarian certification program, coordinating a statewide summer reading program and tribal library program, and administering state and federal grants to public libraries.